misotanni/misotanni.github.io/fjs/en/crash.md

 This is all you need to know to use the *entirety* of the FJS and represent *any* JI you wish!
 There is no memorization to be done, no lookup tables to be bookmarked, nothing!
 One of the largest virtues of this system is that it's all completely portable; all you need to set it up anywhere is calculation and your radius of tolerance.
 The techniques you've just been given can be automated and the entire system can be handled by a computer.

 The FJS has a lot of beautiful properties that make it incredibly logical.
 The most important property is that it is *bijective* to JI; every positive rational number has exactly one FJS representation, and every FJS representation has exactly one rational number it represents.
-Another property – which has already been given above – is that it is *linear*; it doesn't matter if you combine ratios and then transform them into the FJS, or first transform them, then combine; the result is the same.
+Another property – which has already been given above – is that it is *isomorphic*; it doesn't matter if you combine ratios and then transform them into the FJS, or first transform them, then combine; the result is the same.
 These properties make transposition in the FJS extremely easy.
 To transpose by, say, M2<sup>5</sup>, you would first transpose by a M2 (which is exactly the same as a normal transposition by a major second; the FJS accidentals remain unchanged) and then add a +5 accidental to every note, merging as necessary (so that e.g. +5 becomes +25, +7 becomes +35, −5 becomes 1).

 There's one last thing that you might want before trying your accumulated skills at the last exercise.
 Again, this is just for reference; you could have calculated this table yourself if you wanted (which you wouldn't, so that's why I did it for you).